All good things must come to an end and the Federal Solar Tax Credit is no different. But the end isn’t here just yet…

 - 2020 – Homeowners and commercial solar system installation will benefit from a 26% tax credit

-- 2021 – Homeowners and commercial solar system installation will benefit from a 22% tax credit
+- 2021 – Homeowners and commercial solar energy system installation will benefit from a 22% tax credit

 - 2022 onward – Only owners of new commercial solar system installation will benefit from a 10% tax credit of the cost of installation.
 There are currently no federal tax credits for residential solar system installations from 2022 onward.

 Going solar is a process that usually takes a few months from start to finish:

 - Choosing which company is right for you to work with

 - Figuring out what system is right for your home and needs

 - Obtaining permits from your city

 - Taking the system live

 Luckily for prospective solar buyers there is still plenty of time to get the solar tax credit at 30%.
 Due to how the tax credit changes are implemented your system only needs to have construction begin this year.
 It doesn’t need to be fully-installed and commissioned to be eligible for the credit.